 Some questions to stimulate your ideation:

-• If your only had one year to live, what would you do?
+• If you only had one year to live, what would you do?

 • If you won a lottery, how would you invest the money?